easysoftware/developer-portal-devs/docs/GraphQL Reference/GraphQL-Reference.md

 In case you run an on-premise version then the URL will correspond with its URL or IP address that can be seen from the Internet.

-> You can also use our [GraphiQL](https://dev-portal.dev5.easysoftware.com/graphiql) tool for GraphQL requests.

 ---

 ## When to use REST and GraphQL
 Since Easy Software offers both, REST API and GraphQL, it is important to mention why that is.
 REST API is used for back end to back end communication, so for the cases when some data needs to get from you system to Easy Software and vice versa.
-Contrary to that, GraphQL is used for communication between the front end and back end of Easy Software and thus can be used if you wish to implement your own plugin for it.
+Contrary to that, GraphQL is used **only** for communication between the front end and back end of Easy Software and thus can be used if you wish to implement your own plugin for it.

 ---